Image for editorial purposes

 Unforeseen band failures are a significant cost factor, but by paying attention to the above aspects and switching to digitised and predictive troubleshooting, you can delay or prevent many instances of failure.

 Further education and training also help to ensure greater safety when dealing with saw bands.
-For this purpose, WIKUS founded the WIkademy®, a training centre based in Spangenberg, Hesse.
+For this purpose, WIKUS founded the WIkademy®, a training center based in Spangenberg, Hesse.
 On-site seminars range from the basics to expert knowledge about sawing technology, the right applications and analysis and elimination of the causes of failure.
 You can learn more about the causes of failure and their elimination there, as well as in the online guide at www.wikus.de.